zowe/zlux-build/conda/README.md

 For z/OS, Conda can be downloaded from Rocket Software at https://www.rocketsoftware.com/zos-open-source

-Conda will prompt during the install for certain setup options, And ultimately you'll want to put some conda initialization content into your startup script So that whenever you open your terminal, conda will be ready for your use.
+Conda will prompt during the install for certain setup options, and ultimately you'll want to put some Conda initialization content into your startup script so that whenever you open your terminal, Conda will be ready for your use.

-Once you have conda downloaded and installed, you'll want to create your first conda "environment" This can be done by providing a path or a nickname
+Once you have Conda downloaded and installed, you'll want to create your first Conda "environment" this can be done by providing a path or a nickname

 `conda create --prefix PATH`
 `conda create --name ENVIRONMENT`